gitnacho/symblog-docs/docs/extending-the-model-blog-comments.rst

 Doctrine 2 Migrations
 -------------------

 The Doctrine 2 Migrations extension and bundle do not come with the Symfony2 Standard Distribution, we need to manually install them as we did with the Data Fixtures extension and bundle.
-Open up the ``deps`` file located in the project root and add the Doctrine 2 Migrations extension and bundle to it as follows.
+Open up the :file:`composer.json` file located in the project root and add the Doctrine 2 Migrations extension and bundle to it as follows.

 .. code-block:: text